AdriLucy/AdriLucy/README.md

 ## Hi, I'm Lucy Adriana!

-I am passionate about technology and currently eager to embark on a career in backend development.
-I am pursuing a degree in Analysis and Systems Development at Fatec and honing my skills in Object-Oriented Programming through courses on Alura.
+I am passionate about technology and currently eager to embark on a career in Data Engineering.
+I am pursuing a degree in Analysis and Systems Development at Fatec and enhancing my skills in data engineering and programming through courses on Alura.

-### Technical Skills
+### Technical Skills:

-- **Data Analysis Tools:** Excel, SQL, Power BI
+- **Data Analysis**: SQL, Power BI, Excel.
-- **Programming Languages:** Java, Python, HTML, CSS, JavaScript, TypeScript
+- **Programming Languages**: Python, Java, SQL.
-- **Databases:** MySQL, SQL Server, MongoDB
+- **Databases**: MySQL, SQL Server, MongoDB.
-- **Frameworks:** Spring Boot, Angular
+- **Frameworks/Libraries**: Pandas, NumPy, PyMongo, FastAPI, Spring Boot, Angular.
-- **Other Skills:** Advanced knowledge in Agile methodologies and project management
+- **Other Skills**: Agile methodologies (Scrum), Git, project management.

-### Currently Learning
+### Currently Learning:

-I am currently deepening my expertise in Python and Java.
+- Deepening knowledge in Python for data analysis and processing.
+- Exploring Big Data frameworks and tools like Apache Spark and AWS.
+- Creating and optimizing data pipelines, ETL, and processing large volumes of data.
+- Big Data and Cloud: tools like Hadoop, Spark, and AWS.

 ### About Me